 Medium-term priorities

-The Parties will continue their dialogue on the issues covered by the Chapter on Trade and Sustainable Development of the Association Agreement, in particular exchanging information on the development of an appropriate labour inspection system for all international fundamental labour standards, implementation of the Labour Code, ratification and implementation of multilateral environmental agreements and implementation of other commitments related to sustainable development, as well as discuss and exchange best practices on the future implementation of the commitments under the Chapter with regard to stakeholder involvement and civil society dialogue.
+The Parties will continue their dialogue on the issues covered by the Chapter on Trade and Sustainable Development of the Association Agreement, in particular exchanging information on [the development of an appropriate labour inspection system for all international fundamental labour standards,] implementation of the Labour Code,[ implementation of multilateral environmental agreements, which either side is party to, and implementation of their commitments related to sustainable development,] as well as discuss and exchange best practices on the future implementation of the commitments under the Chapter with regard to stakeholder involvement and civil society dialogue.

-The Parties agree that the priorities relating to trade unions' rights and core labour standards in section 2.2 and the priority identified in section 2.6 are highly relevant for the implementation of the "Trade and Sustainable Development" chapter, and should therefore be addressed in relation with this part of the Association Agreement.
+[The Parties agree that the priorities relating to trade unions' rights and core labour standards in section 2.2 and the priority identified in section 2.6 are highly relevant for the implementation of the "Trade and Sustainable Development" chapter, and should therefore be addressed in relation with this part of the Association Agreement.]

 Economic Development and Market Opportunities